Computing canonical images in permutation groups with Graph Backtracking: Preliminaries and first examples

-\begin{example} Nauty finds canonical images of undirected graphs.
+(a) Nauty finds canonical images of undirected graphs.
 In our notation, with our given set $\Omega$, this means that $G=\Sym\Omega$ and we take \actSet to be the set of all undirected graphs with vertex set $\Omega$.
-Given a graph $\Gamma \in \actSet$, we map $\Gamma$ with $g \in G$ by mapping the vertices in the way that $g \in G$ maps them naturally, and then mapping edges to edges and non-edges to non-edges accordingly.
-In this way we obtain an induced action of $G$ on \actSet with well-defined orbits, so we can apply our notion of a canonical labelling function.\\
+Then there is a naturally induced action of $G$ on \actSet with well-defined orbits, and therefore we can apply our notion of a canonical labelling function.

-The canonical image algorithm in \cite{minimal-canonical}, which extends earlier work of Linton \cite{linton-smallest-image}, considers any subgroup \(G\le \Sym\Omega\), and \actSet is the set of all subsets of \(\Omega\).
+(b) The canonical image algorithm in \cite{minimal-canonical}, which extends earlier work of Linton \cite{linton-smallest-image}, considers any subgroup \(G\le \Sym\Omega\), and \actSet is the set of all subsets of \(\Omega\).
 If $A \subseteq \Omega$, then $g \in G$ maps $A$ to \(A^g\coloneqq\{a^g \mid a \in A\}\).
-With this induced action, we have well-defined $G$-orbits again and we can ask for canonical images of elements of \actSet.
+With this induced action, we have well-defined $G$-orbits again and we can ask for canonical images of elements of \actSet. \end{example}